isabellacunha14/SanquinTech/README.md

 ## 📄 Licença

-Este projeto é de uso educacional e comunitário, sendo distribuído sem fins lucrativos.
+Este projeto é de uso educacional.
 Licença a definir conforme evolução do projeto.